-A KAP is only needed for those projects where you wish to compete for a Local Project Award.
-Each project will have its own separate KAP form submitted in a separate folder and not contained within the 4-H Record book.
+A Project Report Form is completed for those projects where you wish to compete for a Local Project Award.
+Each project will have its own separate form submitted in a separate folder and should not be contained within the 4-H Record book.

 - Click HERE for Club Leader Resources